w3c/wot/policies/async-decision.md

 ### Issues and Pull Requests

+The rules below apply to the two subsequent sections:

 - An Issue should be created before a Pull Request that links to it is created.
-This Issue should be used to reach consensus before creating a Pull Request if possible.
+This Issue should be used to reach a consensus before creating a Pull Request if possible.
 This discussion can include whether the change needs to be normative or not.
     - Note: A template for Issues should be created that prompts for useful information, e.g. a link to a Use Case and/or Requirement; to be discussed.
     - Note: A template for PRs should be created that prompts for a link to the related issue and a proposed category: Editorial or Normative
 - Editors should label Pull Requests as being either "Editorial" (non-normative) or "Normative" as soon as possible.